The 40 Bags in 40 Days Challenge usually takes place during Lent, the period of 40 days that comes before Easter in the Christian calendar.

 Garage / Patio

 Something to keep in mind is that you don’t have to fill a big black contractor garbage bag, or even a tall kitchen trash bag each day.
-It could be as simple as grabbing a used grocery bag and tossing out all the old pens and pencils from on top of the fridge, and boom, one bag down.
+It could be as simple as grabbing a used grocery bag and tossing out all the old pens and pencils from the junk drawer, and boom.
+One bag down.

 In fact, it doesn’t even have to be a bag!
 You can count bags or boxes of old junk in your 40-day, 40-bag journey.
 Pro tip: Fill all those old Amazon boxes you haven’t recycled yet with your clutter to kill two birds with one stone.